 The ignition mechanism considered most pertinent to packed and trayed columns is an energy release from combustion of a secondary material.
-As a first step, this promoter must accumulate to its LFL or as a condensed phase; as a second step, this promoter must be ignited; and in a third step, the energy released by the promoter reaction must be able to ignite the aluminum.
+As a first step, this promoter has to accumulate to its LFL or as a condensed phase; as a second step, this promoter has to be ignited; and in a third step, the energy released by the promoter reaction has to be able to ignite the aluminum.